grame-cncm/faustdoc/src/manual/syntax.md

 ```
 <!-- /faust-run -->

-While the behavior of this last solution is identical to the first one, the generated code will be a bit more efficient.
+While the behavior of this last solution is identical to the first one, the generated code will be a bit different and potentially less efficient.

-#### `select3` Primitives
+#### `select3` Primitive

 The `select3` primitive is a "three-ways selector".
 It has four input signals: \(s\), \(x_0\), \(x_1\), \(x_2\) and one output signal \(y\).
 At each instant the value of the selector signal \(s(t)\) is used to dynamically route samples from the other three inputs \(x_0(t)\), \(x_1(t)\) and \(x_2(t)\) to the output \(y(t)\).